VanHulleOne/SciSlice/README.md

 *The output is actually unit agnostic and will depend on how your firmware interrupts its feed rate commands.
-It seems most slicing software uses mm/sec at the GUI but the RepRap G-code they create and is sent to the printer is still defined in mm/min.
+It seems most slicing software uses mm/sec at the GUI but the RepRap G-code they create and send to the printer is still defined in mm/min.
 So instead of asking you for units of mm/sec and then dividing by 60 behind the scenes SciSlice just asks for a number and writes it.
 Who chose to not ask for feed rate in the native machine units anyway?